Heat shields are supposed to increase engine power by reducing engine air intake temperatures.

 6.0 Enclosed Air Filter With Intake Solely From Cold Air Feed

-7.0 Air Filter With Opened Enclosure With Heat Shields Completely Isolating Air Filter From Engine Bay And Exhaust Heat – Air Flow In Around Headlight and From Inner Wing – No Ducting Was Used.
+7.0 Air Filter With Heat Shields Completely Isolating Air Filter From Engine Bay – Air Flow From Headlight and From Inner Wing – No Ducting Was Used.

-9.0 Extra Observations - While assembling the heat shields I noticed that the black rubber pipe that connected to air filter to the inlet manifold was getting extremely hot.
+While assembling the heat shields I noticed that the black rubber pipe that connected to air filter to the inlet manifold was getting extremely hot.
 Given the effect the heat had on the cold air feed, the next step will be to construct a heat shield for this pipe.
-This test will appear shortly.

 About Air Filters